appcircleio/appcircle-docusaurus/docs/workflows/android-specific-workflow-steps/android-build.md

 ### Output Variables

-The outputs that can result from the operation of this component are listed as follows:
+The output(s) resulting from the operation of this component are as follows:

 | Variable Name  | Description                                                                                                                  |
 | -------------- | ---------------------------------------------------------------------------------------------------------------------------- |